SiimonStark/fake-store/README.md

 ## STEPS

-- I noticed that there is an incomplete signin page, so start to build out the basic state for the component and dispatch to login func().
+- I noticed that there is an incomplete signin page, so start to build out the basic state for the component and dispatch to login func()
 - Also update the Nav to reflect signin/signon based on Store
--
+- Issue with CORS for access token
+  - Pivot and pull all users, and match login credentials to find correct user
+- Once user is found, set store value to user
+- If user is logged in, apply their cart, else new temporary cart

 ---